 The surname Mary was first found in Norfolk.
 However, some of the family were found at Stow-Maries in Essex.
 "This parish takes the adjunct to its name from the family of Marey, to whom the lands at one time belonged."

-Important Dates for the Mary family
+Early History of the Mary family

 This web page shows only a small excerpt of our Mary research.
 Another 74 words (5 lines of text) covering the years 1605, 1682 and 1660 are included under the topic Early Mary History in all our PDF Extended History products and printed products wherever possible.